 ABOUT THE TEAM

-Green Team Twente is a multidisciplinary student team with students from Saxion University of Applied Sciences and University of Twente.
+Green Team Twente is a multidisciplinary student team with students from the University of Twente and Saxion University of Applied Sciences.
 Together we are committed to develop and apply technological innovations in the field of sustainable mobility.
 We do this by designing, building and racing one of the most efficient hydrogen cars in the world.
 Every year a new team is formed to take up this challenge.
 As a proof of concept we compete in the Shell Eco-Marathon, in which student teams compete for who has build the most efficient car.